German-American Singing Society

 In 1884 a Constitution was established and a society flag was designed.
 Professor Gustav Clausnitzer became music director, a position he held for over two decades.
 In 1914 the Club hosted the national festival of the North American Singers Union, the largest collection of singers ever to visit Louisville.

 In 1937 the Ladies Auxiliary was established.
 The Club moved its first permanent home on Jackson Street in 1942 and changed its name to the Social Male Chorus.
 In 1964 Urban Renewal forced the Club to relocate to 1840 Lincoln Avenue.
-The Club was renamed the German-American Club Gesangverein, Inc. in 1993.
+In 1992 women were allowed to join as full members and the club was renamed German-American Club Gesangverein, Inc.

 The Club still strives to promote German culture, holding two concerts a year and many German activities at its club house and also in the city.
 The main dance hall and club rooms are decorated with German flags and various artifacts.
 Photographs of various groups who have visited from Germany are proudly displayed.